mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 ## Object Lifetime

-* Use `try`/`finally` blocks (or related constructs, like `using` or `lock`) to clean up objects allocated in a method.
-* Local variables are automatically de-referenced when exiting the method, so there’s no need to set them to `null`.
 * Use a `using` statement to precisely delineate the lifetime of `IDisposable` objects.
-* If that's not possible, then create an `IDisposable` sub-object that controls the lifetime instead.
-See the example in the next section.

-## Cleanup
+* Use `try`/`finally` blocks to manage other state (e.g. executing a matching `EndUpdate()` for a `BeginUpdate()`)
+* Do not set local variables to `null`.
+They will be automatically de-referenced and cleaned up.

 ### `IDisposable`

-* Implement `IDisposable` if your object uses disposable object or system resources.
+* Implement `IDisposable` if your object uses disposable objects or system resources.
+* Be careful about making your interfaces `IDisposable`; that pattern is a leaky abstraction and can be quite invasive.
 * Implement `Dispose()` so that it can be safely called multiple times (see example below).
 * Don't hide `Dispose()` in an explicit implementation.
 It confuses callers unnecessarily.
 If there is a more appropriate domain-specific name for `Dispose`, feel free to make a synonym.